movingparticle/task-managment/README.md

 * **Importantes**
 * **Diarias**
-* **Anuales**
+* **Recurrentes**

 Each task lets you set a start and end date and an optional attachment.
+In the "Recurrentes" tab you can also specify a frequency such as mensual or semanal.
 Use the tabs to switch between categories and view only the tasks for that section.
+Tasks can be marcadas como completadas mediante una casilla de verificación y se muestran en verde cuando están listas.
+Un botón permite eliminar todas las tareas completadas.